sergio11/passwordless_authentication_architecture/README.md

 <img width="auto" align="left" src="./doc/logo.png" />

-Passwordless authentication will be the future of online authentication!
+Passwordless authentication is poised to redefine the future of online security! 🚀

-Passwordless authentication has been gaining traction, and the main reason is the lack of security that passwords offer today, as passwords are reused and stolen, more and more frequently.
-The second reason is that passwords have to be increasingly complex, which degrades the user experience.
-Security and user experience are among the top priorities of any digital company and usually are in direct conflict.
-Hence the interest in passwordless authentication, with its promises to offer more security and a better user experience at the same time.
+In an era where password security is increasingly compromised, and user experience is paramount, ThunderOTP emerges as the solution.
+Traditional passwords are susceptible to theft and reuse, jeopardizing user data and online safety.
+Moreover, the demand for complex passwords burdens users with a frustrating login process.

+🛡️ Uniting Security and User Experience
+Enter ThunderOTP, a game-changer in the realm of authentication.
+This innovative approach not only enhances security but also elevates the user experience.
+Say goodbye to the age-old trade-off between security and convenience, as ThunderOTP paves the way for a safer, smoother online journey.

+Please, give a star to this repository in order to redefine online security with ThunderOTP! ⚡🔒

 </br>